rob-blackbourn/JetBlack.ArrayIndexing/README.md

 ```

 It should be clear that the sum of the bounds at each dimension can be
 precomputed.
-The `IndexableArray` class does this optimisation, and also
+The `ArrayIndexer` class does this optimisation.
-provides argument checking.